About the SRS

 SRS Workshop Robots

-The second kit we offer is an eight-core Propellor Chip robot called the Activitybot, also available for purchase via cash, check, or card.
+The second kit we offer is an eight-core Propellor Chip-based robot called the Activitybot, also available for purchase via cash, check, or card.
 It also comes with a very detailed electronic (not printed) manual.
-This kit is great for folks looking for something more sophisticated than an Arduino UNO-based robot.
-This kit supports true milti-tasking, comes with 360-count-per-revolution wheel encoder-servos, an array of other special sensors, and uses BlocklyProp for programming (similar to Scratch).
+This kit is great for folks interested in something more sophisticated than an single-core Arduino UNO-based robot.
+This kit supports true multi-tasking software, comes with 360-count-per-revolution wheel encoder-servos, an array of other special sensors, and uses BlocklyProp for programming (based on Scratch).

-Since we have not had in-person meetings or Robothon events, we have shifted to online technical presentations that we call Virtual Robothon Exhibitions.
+Since we have not had in-person meetings or in-person Robothon events lately, we have shifted to online technical presentations that we call Virtual Robothon Exhibitions.
 You can check videos of these events out here.
 We will continue to do these virtual events between in-person events as long as there are presenters available.

 FIRSTWA is an amazing, energetic organization dedicated to exposing kids to the exciting possibilities of science, technology, engineering, and mathematics (STEM) wrapped together in robotics.
 Its primary focus is to provide opportunities for young people in Washington state to participate in the four programs (FLLE, FLLC, FTC, FRC) and compete in contests developed by FIRST.